Dolní Věstonice: Economy

 Dolní Věstonice is known for viticulture.
 The municipality lies in the Mikulovská wine subregion.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+The main landmark of Dolní Věstonice is the Church of Saint Michael the Archangel.
+It is a Baroque building with a Gothic core and Renaissance tower.

 Tourist attractions follow the archaeological glory of the municipality.
 The archaeological site includes an outdoor exhibition.
 An educational archeological path leads from Dolní Věstonice to neighbouring Pavlov.

 Remains of the gord rampart and floor plan of the church, which stood here until the early 13th century, are preserved.